ryan258/ideaforge/README.md

 ## License 📜

 IdeaForge is open source and available under the MIT License.
 See the LICENSE file for more info.

+## Known Issues 🐛

+- AI generation is currently simulated.
+Real AI integration coming soon!
+- Progress is not saved between sessions.
+Remember to document your ideas externally.

 ## Contact 📬